-The quickest way to answer your questions is to look up your state's radiological or health department and make a phone call.
+The quickest way to answer your questions is to look up your state's radiological, health, or environmental quality department and make a phone call.
 For contact pages from all 50 states, download the list of radiological and health department links here.
 We have found most of these agencies helpful and willing to point you in the right direction.

 Of course, Block Imaging is also here to help you navigate the regulatory requirements for any piece of imaging equipment you purchase.